stellar/stellar-core/docs/integration.md

 * SCP messages recorded by the validator during the consensus round
 * meta-data describing fine grain changes of ledger entries (creation, updates, deletes)
   * NB: the meta-data presents changes to ledger entries in a simple to process format (old value/new value)

+In captive-core mode, this entire per-ledger transition dataset is emitted by stellar-core over a (optionally named) pipe, as an xdr encoded `LedgerCloseMeta` object.
+For older style deployments, core stores this data in its [historical SQL tables](#sql-tables).

 ## Custom ledger view